Granuloma inguinale: Prevention

 The disease is effectively treated with antibiotics, therefore, developed countries have a very low incidence of donovanosis; about 100 cases are reported each year in the United States.
 However, sexual contact with individuals in endemic regions dramatically increases the risk of contracting the disease.
-Using condoms, sexually transmitted disease testing before beginning a sexual relationship, and avoidance of these sexual contacts are effective preventative measures for donovanosis.
+Using condoms, sexually transmitted infection testing before beginning a sexual relationship, and avoidance of these sexual contacts are effective preventative measures for donovanosis.

 Treatment

-Recommended regimen is azithromycin 1 gram oral/iv once per week, alternatively doxycycline 100 mg orally twice a day or ciprofloxacin 750 mg orally twice a day or erythromycin base 500 mg orally four times a day or trimethoprim-sulfamethoxazole one double-strength (160 mg/800 mg) tablet orally twice a day.
+Recommended regimen is azithromycin 1 gram oral/IV once per week, alternatively doxycycline 100 mg orally twice a day or ciprofloxacin 750 mg orally twice a day or erythromycin base 500 mg orally four times a day or trimethoprim-sulfamethoxazole one double-strength (160 mg/800 mg) tablet orally twice a day.
 All antibiotic regimens should last for at least 3 weeks and until all lesions have completely healed.
+Association with gentamicin is sometimes used in severe cases, specially in cases of AIDS.
 Normally, the infection will begin to subside within a week of treatment, but the full treatment period must be followed to minimize the possibility of relapse.